Tips to Deal with Stress in Law School

 While this is easier said than done, the mounting levels of stress you might be feeling, especially with finals right around the corner, will not help you in the long run.
 It will only hurt you.

 Here are some ways that you can relax and still feel prepared to tackle any and all of your assignments…

-- Eat properly: even though cramming your face with sweets and junk food is always tempting, especially on those very late nights in the library, they are not good for you and will not help you in the long run.
+- Eat properly: even though cramming your face with sweets and junk food is always tempting, especially on those very late nights in the library, they are not good for you and will not help you.
 Eating proper foods, as well as remembering to eat every meal as well as a few snacks, helps with your brain function.
 And if your brain is not functioning, getting all of that work done will seem like an impossible task.

 And our final bit of advice?
 Do not procrastinate.

 If you have any questions or need legal help, Van Norman Law can step into action.
 Get in contact with us today for more information!